-SRDJAN SASO MBBS BSc MRCS MRCOG PhD
+SRDJAN SASO BSc MRCS MRCOG DIPM PhD

-Srdjan has also held other positions.
+Dr Saso has also held other positions.
 He was a Honorary Clinical Research Fellow in the Department of Biosurgery and Surgical Technology at Imperial College London under the supervision of Professor Thanos Athanasiou and Lord Ara Darzi.
 The work focused on the application of statistical methodology to review various aspects of surgical practice.

 In addition, he was an Academic Gynaecology Fellow in the Department of Gynecologic Oncology, Indiana University School of Medicine, Indianapolis, USA between October-November 2012 under the supervision of Professor Giuseppe Del Priore.

 et al., 2023, Systematic review and meta-analysis: does pre-implantation genetic testing for aneuploidy at the blastocyst stage improve live birth rate?, J Assist Reprod Genet, Vol:40, Pages:2297-2316

 et al., 2023, Intrauterine instillation of human chorionic gonadotropin at the time of blastocyst transfer: Systematic review and meta-analysis., J Gynecol Obstet Hum Reprod, Vol:52

 et al., 2023, Attitudes, knowledge, and perceptions amongst women toward uterus transplantation and donation in the UK, Frontiers in Medicine, Vol:10, ISSN:2296-858X, Pages:1-9